john-/ham2mon/README.md

 ## Lockout File
 The Lockout file is a YAML file that can contain individual frequencies to be locked out as well as ranges of frequencies.
 All values are in Mhz (see the example for details).
 Requires the `-l/--lockout` option.

+## Channel Detection Log File
+Channel events can be written to file or other targets.
+Events occur when channel activity is detected as well as for ongoing activity.

+By default, no channel activity is recorded.
+The type can be specified with `--log_type`.
+Current types include `fixed-field`, `debug` and `json-server`.
+The default type is `none`.

+A type may support a target throught the `--log_target` option.
+In the case of types the write to a file the target will be a file name.
+The default target is `channel-log`.

+An activity log entry is written every 15 seconds (by detault).
+This can be changed with `--log_active_timeout`.
+Set this to 0 to disable activity logging (channel on/off messages will still occur).

+If `debug` is selected as logging type than channel events can be viewed when the `--debug` option is also selected on the command line.

+See [json-server example](doc/json-server_example.md) for one way this can be used.

 ## Logging
 Application logging events are written to `ham2mon.log`.
 These are seperate from channel logging events (-L option) and are intended for application debugging.